 As citizen's we are all free to voice our individual views and the University of West Florida respects and supports this right.
 However, university employees must remember that the University of West Florida Board of Trustees and their designees speak for the university on legislative issues in an official capacity.
 University guidelines direct the following:

-- University employees (other than the President and Director of Governmental Relations) shall not register or represent the University of West Florida as a lobbyist.
+- University employees (other than the President and Governmental Relations staff) shall not register or represent the University of West Florida as a lobbyist.

 - Any university employee asked to appear before legislative committees must notify the President and the Office of Governmental Relations.
 Notification shall include the date, time, location, and the general nature of the testimony to be given.

-- Any university employee who represents his or her office/position at UWF, using the name of UWF or of any agency sponsored by UWF, prior to contacting any U.S. or Florida legislator, must report this activity to the President and the Office of Governmental Relations.
-This applies to contacts by mail, telephone, electronic mail or interview.
+- Any university employee who represents his or her office/position at UWF, or uses the name of UWF or of any entity sponsored by UWF must report this activity to the President and the Office of Governmental Relations prior to contacting any U.S. or Florida legislator.
+This applies to contacts by mail, telephone, e-mail or in person.

 University Point of Contact